SDupZ/blog.sdup.nz/content/blog/react-amsterdam-2019/index.md

 I attended two workshops: **Advanced React with Kent C. Dodds** and **Modern React with Max Stoiber**.
 Both hugely beneficial in learning patterns and techniques to make our apps back home a pleasure to work on.

 The whole conference was jam packed with an enormous amount of information.
-Far too much for one post.
-I've heavily cut out talks and info in the interest of brevity.
+Far too much for one post, so I've cherry picked only a handful of topics to include here.

 # Overall themes
 During the three days some overall themes came up time and time again.
 These are my observations about the general feeling towards these technologies.